eqgthtghesry/Glue3Dplus/README.md

 ---

-*Commit Note: These changes collectively result in a significantly smaller project footprint and much higher frame rates in TurboWarp, though the new function addon module may require further stabilization in subsequent patches.*
+*Commit Note: These changes collectively result in a significantly smaller project footprint and much higher frame rates in TurboWarp, though the new function addon module may require further stabilization in subsequent patches.
+Based on version 1.4 of GoldenYoshi924*